Pushkar0507/Business_Reviews_Data_Analysis/README.md

 # 🛠️ Business_Reviews_Data_Analysis

-This project demonstrates a complete end-to-end data pipeline using **Yelp's open dataset**.
-It covers everything from data ingestion and transformation to advanced analytics and sentiment analysis — all using modern cloud and data tools.
+## 🚀 Project Overview
+This hands-on project demonstrates the design and implementation of a modern cloud-based data pipeline using a real-world dataset.
+The goal was to ingest, transform, and analyze large-scale JSON data end-to-end—from raw ingestion to sentiment-based insights—leveraging the power of AWS, Snowflake, Python, and SQL.

+It showcases practical experience in:
+- **Cloud Storage & Data Engineering using AWS S3**
+- **Data Warehousing & Analytics with Snowflake**
+- **Data Transformation using Python and SQL**
+- **Real-Time Sentiment Analysis using TextBlob via Python UDFs inside Snowflake**

 ## 📦 Dataset